 Step 10: Re-authenticate user.
-If user authentication is successful, go to step 13; otherwise, go to step 6.
+If user authentication is successful, go to step 12; otherwise, go to step 6.

-Step 11: Generate a virtual cookie for the user, and add a mapping of a virtual cookie with a real cookie (null value) to the system.

-Step 12: Create a new GUID for the user and add a map of this GUID and the user's virtual identity (GUID, <virtual_cookie, IP>) to the system.
+Step 11: Set first-time-visit flag to true.

-Step 13: Forward this response to the web server, and go to End.
+Step 12: Forward this response to the web server, and go to End.

-Step 14: Check whether the virtual cookie associated with the user in the system is the same as the one in this request.
-If they are identical, go to step 15.
+Step 13: Check whether the virtual cookie associated with the user in the system is the same as the one in this request.
+If they are identical, go to step 14.
 Otherwise, go to step 6.